FociSolutions/github-foundations/organizations/TEAMS_REPOS.md

 ## Configuring Repositories

-To configure a repository for your project, create a `terragrunt.hcl` file under the `repositories` folder for the organization that the repository will belong to.
-The `terragrunt.hcl` file should make use of the `repository_set` module to manage all repositories related to this project that belong to this organization.
+To configure a repository for your project:

+1. Create a `terragrunt.hcl` file under the `repositories` folder for the organization that the repository will belong to.
+2. The `terragrunt.hcl` file should make use of the `repository_set` module to manage all repositories related to this project that belong to this organization.

 ### Example `terragrunt.hcl` for a repository